Perspective: How We Think, How We Work

 Why we left "BigLaw"

 - Our passion for the practice of law

 Charna Sherman's passions for the law and the advancement of women in the legal profession convinced her to pursue a different law-firm model, inspired by a truly blind Lady Justice.
 That model is a female-owned boutique committed to promoting the core values of law as a profession, but in a new and changing world.

 This is where values, a passion for the law, tenacity, client business objectives and true diversity really matter.
 It is executed by legal professionals who are well-rounded, values-driven and tenacious – and also have the discipline and drive to bring all of it together for maximum benefit to clients.

-We are committed to fostering diversity in the legal profession.
-We practice diversity in our professional lives and we promote it at every opportunity.
-We live this value because we believe it: we credit the successes we have achieved over our careers to the rigor of pushing and pulling together a wide variety of viewpoints.
+We are committed to fostering diversity and improving our community and the world we pass on to the next generations.
+We practice diversity in our professional lives because we believe it: we credit the successes we have achieved over our careers to the rigor of pushing and pulling together a wide variety of viewpoints.
 Simply, diversity yields better results for our clients, and ourselves in every aspect of our lives.
-Consistent with this commitment, Charna Sherman launched the Ruby Shoes Fund to support new initiatives to empower women on the ladder of success in our profession, and achieve a fairer representation of women among its highest echelons.
-A focus of this Fund will be groundbreaking strategies to help such women overcome the unique challenges engendered – ironically – by their very success.
+So does committed involvement in the communities in which we work and live.